 They generate a lot of ideas fast.

 My elder brother is an INFP and I always go to him if I need someone to brainstorm ideas with.
 Not all of his ideas work, but he has plenty of ideas and he always comes up with something that I have never thought of before.
 And what’s amazing is he is able to generate a lot of ideas fast and spontaneously on the spot.

 They love to explore new possibilities.

 Introverts with extraverted intuition gift love to ask “what if”?
 What if this combines with that?
 What do I get?
 They love to explore new things because they can make new connections with these new things.
 However, once they are done with making the connections, they tend to get bored with it and move on to other new things.

-They are highly creative and independence.
-They don’t like routines, rules and regulations because they don’t like to be constrained.
+They are highly creative and independent.
+They don’t like routines, rules, and regulations because they don’t like to be constrained.
 They need a lot of freedom at work.